bruss22/bruss.toolkit/README.md

 From the project directory:

-python toolkit.py
+python3 toolkit.py

-When prompted:

-Press 1 to generate traffic:
+When prompted with "Press 1 to generate traffic:"

 Press 1 to begin generating traffic.